Trolleybuses in Winterthur

 The Winterthur trolleybus system (Trolleybus System Winterthur) forms part of the public transport network that serves Winterthur, in the canton of Zürich, Switzerland.

 Opened on 28 December 1938, the system gradually replaced the Winterthur tramway network.

 History

 The individual line sections of the Winterthur trolleybus system went into operation as follows:

 With the timetable change on 23 May 1982, the Rosenberg line (line 3) was separated from the Breite line (a new line 4).
 The latter line, which operated as a circle line, was converted back into a diesel bus service on 28 May 1995, and the last remaining traces of its overhead wires disappeared at the end of January 2010.

 Meanwhile, in December 2006, lines 3 and 6 were merged into the present line 3.

+With the timetable change on 15 Dezember 2024 Line 5 was fully electrified with IMC-Trolleybuses.

 Lines

-The present system is made up of the following lines, all of them cross-city routes:
+The present system is made up of the following lines:

 Fleet

 Evolution

 The Winterthur trolleybus system was operated initially by conventional length, two-axle vehicles.
 In 1957, the first five articulated trolleybuses were ordered.
 They entered service in 1959.

 In 1997, Stadtbus Winterthur sold a few trolleybuses to the Romanian city of Timișoara.
 Other trolleybuses were sold in 1998 to the Bulgarian city of Ruse, and, a year later, to Burgas, also in Bulgaria.

 In March 2004, an order for 10 articulated trolleybuses was placed with Solaris Bus & Coach.
 In November 2005, the first trolleybus in this order was delivered.
 By the end of 2005, all had entered service; they replaced the Saurer trolleybuses nos.
 122–131.